 In this regard, There was a case in Korean court where the provisional attachment order against the Korean stocks was issued by the Seoul Family Court as the security for a judgment soon to be obtained in the court of Virginia, USA.
 The defendant in the US proceeding, which was a divorce case where the plaintiff seek $6,700,000USD for her share of property division, filed an objection Continue reading

-A U.S. distributor, or an agent, entered into a distributorship contract with Korean supplier (exporter) for certain goods.
+A distributor from the U.S. entered into a distributorship contract with Korean supplier (exporter) for certain goods.
 Of course, the U.S. distributor was thinking to resell the goods in U.S. market for a markup.
 But the problem broke up after the contract was duly singed and executed.
 With no reason, Korean supplier suddenly refused to sell the goods and rescinded the contract.
 Due to this unexpected turmoil by the foreign supplier, the U.S. distributor could not properly perform the reselling deals with the local warehouse stores, which the distributor had thought very lucrative.
 There would be no doubt that the act of Korean distributor constitutes a breach of distributorship agreement.
 But, the U.S. distributor did not pay anything, yet.
 The only loss they encountered was they lost a good deal with 3rd party by reason of the Korean supplier’s breach of contract.
 Now, the U.S. distributor tries to recover damages and loss of profits from the supplier in Korea which they suffered from the failure of the reselling deal with the local warehouse stores.
 In this case, can the U.S. distributor prevail in Korean court and under Korean law?

 The key legal issue would be whether the Korean supplier knew of the fact that the distributor had completed their negotiation with 3rd party for the resale agreement.
 According to the ruling from the Supreme Court of South Korea, if the supplier knew of the fact, the supplier is liable for the distributor’s loss relating to failure or non-performance of the resale agreement with 3rd party.
 By contrast, Continue reading

-Let’s say you obtained damages recovery judgment from a U.S. court against a Korean in the states.
-But soon after you got excited for the winning judgment, you found he has no assets in the states to fulfill your judgment.
+Let’s say you obtained damages recovery judgment from a U.S. court against a Korean residing in the states.
+But soon after your excitement for the winning judgment, you found he has no assets in the states to fulfill your judgment.
 This could also happen in a litigation between U.S. citizens in a U.S. court where the losing defendant moved to South Korea and there are no assets left in the U.S. You might have spent quite large amount of legal fees to win the judgment already, but you think your judgment is now in great peril to be useless.
 This horrible situation might frustrate you.

 According to Article 218 of Civil Procedure Act of South Korea, a final and conclusive judgement by a foreign court shall be recognized and enforceable in Korea, when all the following requirements are met: